segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

 ## Can I install the SDK manually using a dynamic framework?

-Segment **highly recommends** using Cocoapods.
+Segment **highly recommends** using Swift Package Manager or Cocoapods.
 We cannot guarantee support if you do not use a dependency manager.

-However, if you cannot use Cocoapods or Carthage, you can manually install our dynamic framework allowing you to send data to Segment and on to enabled cloud-mode destinations.
+However, if you cannot use Swift Package Manager or Cocoapods, you can manually install our dynamic framework allowing you to send data to Segment and on to enabled cloud-mode destinations.
 We do not support sending data to bundled, device-mode integrations outside of Cocoapods.

 To install manually:

 1. Download the [latest built SDK](https://github.com/segmentio/analytics-ios/releases/), and unzip the zip file
-2. Drag the unzipped `Analytics.framework` folder into your XCode project
+2. Drag the unzipped `Segment.framework` folder into your XCode project
-3. In the **General Tab** for your project, search for `Embedded Binaries` and add the `Analytics.framework`
+3. In the **General Tab** for your project, search for `Embedded Binaries` and add the `Segment.framework`

 ![](images/embeddedbinaries.png)